X-VPN Review (2020 Update)

 Compatibility – Apps and Supported Devices

-X-VPN is compatible with all the primary platforms and comes with apps for the following devices:
+X-VPN is compatible with all the primary platforms and has custom apps for all the following devices:

 The service is also compatible with routers and offers a Chrome extension as well.